Vastly experienced in managing large scale complicated transactions and leads the secured lending and debt funding practice.

 Chambers & Partners says “Philip Round regularly acts for large corporates, financial service providers and entrepreneurs on a variety of transactional matters.
 He also has expertise in equity and debt funding.

 Philip is very responsive, gets things done in the time frame he says he will, and is beyond helpful.
 He makes himself available at any time of the day and is very thorough.”

-Philip is a partner in our corporate services team.
-He is recommended for corporate in the 2014 edition of the Legal 500, and was short listed for Partner of the Year at the 2014 Birmingham Law Society Legal Awards.
+Philip was short listed for Partner of the Year at the Birmingham Law Society Legal Awards.

 Philip specialises in acquisitions, disposals, reorganisations, joint ventures, shareholder arrangements and equity and debt funding, acting for corporates, entrepreneurs, funders and management teams.

 Philip advises a portfolio of clients in the financial services sector, including share registrars, investment managers and IFAs, and has extensive experience of the practical issues encountered in financial services deals.
 Philip is recognised for his technical expertise and ability to document complex legal structures in a clear and concise manner.
 He has negotiated and prepared constitutional documents for large corporates, LLPs and prominent trade associations.
 Philip has also delivered well received company law seminars for organisations including the Black Country Chamber of Commerce.

 Philip provides banking support on the firm’s corporate transactions and advises financial institutions and borrowers on all forms of debt funding, where his responsiveness and attention to detail are particularly valued.
 Philip has advised VC funds on a series of combined equity and debt investments into the healthcare sector, and is noted for his thorough but commercial approach to due diligence.
 Philip has been regularly instructed to create and update suites of in-house legal documents for funders.